nutella-framework/nutella_framework/README.md

 Pretty boring isn't it?
 Nothing is happeninig!
 Why?
 Well, because the project we just created is simply an empty shell.
 Let's spice things up a bit and throw some cinnamon into this crêpe!

 ## Templates
 What are templates?
-Templates are, well... templates!
-They are simply [boilerplate code](http://en.wikipedia.org/wiki/Boilerplate_code) which you don't have to write!
+Templates are simply [boilerplate code](http://en.wikipedia.org/wiki/Boilerplate_code) that you don't have to write.
 Templates are there to simplify your life.
 Let's see how.
-Suppose our applicaiton
+Our new application is a ...
 **This tutorial is a work in progress**